 You might also be interested in: 14 tips for staying secure at the home office

 What is a password manager and how can it be used?

-Experts usually recommend a password manager, because it is nearly impossible to have complex, unique and different passwords everywhere you log in–and still be able to remember all of them.
+Experts often recommend using a password manager, because it is nearly impossible to have complex, unique and different passwords everywhere you log in–and still be able to remember all of them.

-A password manager is a computer program, or more specifically an encrypted database, where users can store all their passwords and login information, or generate passwords, for all their different logins around the web.
+A password manager is a computer program, or more specifically an encrypted database.
+Here, users can store all their passwords and login information, or generate passwords, for all their different logins around the web.
 The only thing you need to remember is your master password to access all your other passwords and login information.

 Nowadays, most password managers are cloud-based, meaning that you can use the same account on all your devices no matter where you are.